NathanHoy96/FN-Datasets/README.md

 This repository contains a collection of Fake News datasets that are popular in the research literature.
 Note that the focus are datasets that contain the full-text of the articles.
 As such, datasets such as LIAR and FNC-1 have been omitted either, for not containing the full-text or for being more focussed on what could be defined as click-bait rather than fake news.

 URLs associated with each dataset are contained in .txt files in each folder of 'Original Downloads'.

+The cleaned folder contains versions of the datasets that may have had two CSVs merged together with labels added (where 0 indicates 'Fake' and 1 indicates 'True').
+Some columns may have also been dropped in these versions.

 Citations: